CJ4n/ASD2/README.md

 # ASD2
 My project form university courser Algorithms and Data Structures 2

-This are project are did for my course.
+This are project I did for my course.